Skip to main content

 docker run -e NODE_ENV=prod nginx

-β€’ Sets single variable
+β€’ Sets single runtime variable at container start

 --env-file